Developing SDK Mods

 1 Multiple authors are concatenated in the order given.

-2 An array of strings, with valid values of BL2, TPS and AoDK (case insensitive).
-If not given, defaults to all games.
+2 An array of strings.
+If not given, defaults to all games for the category you’re in.

 3 One of Unknown, Incompatible, RequiresAllPlayers, or ClientSide.
 Defaults to unknown.